 Again, if it’s just a brisk twenty minute walk every day, it makes a difference.
 Try to avoid the elevators and use the stairs instead.
 Walk to the store.
 Make this a daily habit.

-Whether you used to be quite the athelete in high school or you’ve barely touched a basketball, take up a sport that engages your muscles.
+Whether you used to be quite the athlete in high school or you’ve barely touched a basketball, take up a sport that engages your muscles.
 This could be soccer, basketball, tennis, cycling…the list goes on.
 If you’re not into all this then take up a milder form of exercise like swimming or yoga.
 That will give you the workout you need without putting much strain on the joints.

 Eat healthy, nutritious, balanced food.
 Tone down on the fried stuff and eat more lean meats, vegetables and tofu, you get the idea.
 Cut down on alcohol and keep yourself hydrated.